353.27 Public employees retirement fund.

 (b) These contributions must be made by deduction from salary in the manner provided in subdivision 4.
 Where any portion of a member's salary is paid from other than public funds, such member's employee contribution must be based on the total salary received from all sources.

 Subd.
-3. Employer contribution. (a) The employer contribution is the following applicable percentage of total salary amount:
+3. Employer contribution. (a) The employer contribution is an amount equal to the employee contribution under subdivision 2.

 (b) This contribution must be made from funds available to the employing subdivision by the means and in the manner provided in section 353.28.